HOZEPHA/product-trial-master/README.md

 # Solution

-Please checkout to the Dev branch to see my solution proposal for this assignment
+Please switch to the Dev branch to see my solution proposal for this assignment

 # Consignes